NASM CES Study Guide

 The six dimensions of wellness is a model used to look at the six focuses for different types of wellness.
 These are:

-- Occupational – this is the wellness that focuses on a person’s work and their attitude they have toward it.
-Someone will only be happy with their occupation when their career aligns with personal interests, moral and political beliefs, and their values.
+• Occupational – this is the wellness that focuses on a person’s work and their attitude toward it.
+Someone will only be happy with their occupation when their career aligns with personal interests, moral and political beliefs, and values.

-- Physical – social interaction is something that is needed for human existence.
+• Physical – social interaction is something that is needed for human existence.
 Relationships that are positive and healthy will lead to a healthier lifestyle.
-People that do not commit to improving just their social welfare, but also the welfare of others around them will find their environment built on trust and harmony.
-Negative relationships on the other hand will have a drastic effect on social wellness.
+People who do not commit to improving their social welfare and the welfare of others around them will find their environment built on trust and harmony.
+Negative relationships, on the other hand, will drastically affect social wellness.

-- Intellectual – creativity and education are going to be key parts of development.
-People that consistently challenge their own beliefs, stay open to the thought of new ideas, encourage thinking that is creative, and who strategically problem solve and plan, will be less likely to have stress and conflict in their life.
+• Intellectual – creativity and education are going to be key parts of development.
+People who consistently challenge their beliefs, stay open to new ideas, encourage creative thinking, and strategically problem solve and plan will be less likely to have stress and conflict in their life.

-- Spiritual – intolerance and close mindedness are two of the bigger detriments for spiritual wellness.
-People that consistently question their existence, beliefs and values while remaining tolerant and open to other views will have a deeper appreciation for the universe.
+• Spiritual – intolerance and close mindedness are two of the bigger detriments to spiritual wellness.
+People that consistently question their existence, beliefs, and values while remaining tolerant and open to other views will have a deeper appreciation for the universe.

-- Emotional – this is the ability for someone to find and accept emotions and feelings.
-Someone that can freely express their feelings will find more meaningful relationships and be able to handle conflict with maturity and clarity.
+• Emotional – this is the ability for someone to find and accept emotions and feelings.
+Someone who can freely express their feelings will find more meaningful relationships and handle conflict with maturity and clarity.

 Recovery Planning

-The use of a recovery plan will outline the individualized and systematic recovery process for the client.
+Using a recovery plan will outline the client’s individualized and systematic recovery process.

 The first step will be a recovery questionnaire.

-This is used during the client intake session and prior to the training sessions.
+This is used during the client intake session and before the training sessions.

-The data provided here is subjective and shows the habits that the individual already has and will allow you to help improve those things for them.
+The data provided here is subjective and shows the individual’s habits and will allow you to help improve those things for them.

 The second step will be the development of a successful plan of recovery.

-The plan is used to target the recovery variables based on the client’s reporting in the first step.
+The plan targets the recovery variables based on the client’s reporting in the first step.

-It will address both physiological and psychological rejuvenation so you can ensure one is ready for the following training session or competition.
+It will address both physiological and psychological rejuvenation to ensure one is ready for the following training session or competition.

-The last step to the recovery plan will be implementation.
+The last step to the recovery plan will be implemented.

-The professionals must be able to effectively communicate programs, strategies, and goals in a way that increases adherence and compliance.
+The professionals must be able to effectively communicate programs, strategies, and goals to increase adherence and compliance.

 Recovery Questionnaire

-Systematic and strategic recovery plans start with assessment of a client’s habits in the form of questionnaire questions.
+Systematic and strategic recovery plans start with assessing a client’s habits through questionnaire questions.

 The questions will be in the three categories of rest, refuel, and regenerate.